sablier-labs/docs/docs/concepts/11-glossary.md

 A new financial primitive that permits by-the-second payments.

 Currently, Sablier offers two streaming protocols called Lockup and Flow.
-In Lockup, the creator has to lock up a specified amount of assets whereas in Flow protocol, creator is not required to lock up any amount of assets.
+In Lockup, the creator has to lock up a specified amount of tokens whereas in Flow protocol, creator is not required to lock up any amount of tokens.

 ## Streaming